List of Asterix characters: The Pirates

 In the course of their travels, Asterix and Obelix regularly cross paths with — and beat up — a group of pirates.
 The Gauls then proceed to sink their ship, causing the pirates severe financial difficulties.
 The pirates make their first appearance in the fourth album (Asterix the Gladiator), and feature in almost every subsequent album.

 The main pirates are based on the Belgian comic series Barbe Rouge (1959 and continuing).
 The adventures of Barbe Rouge (Redbeard) and his son Eric were published in Pilote magazine, where Asterix's adventures were also published prior to appearing in book form.
 Although Barbe Rouge is a popular character in his own right in continental Europe, the popularity of Asterix's pirates is one of the few occasions when parody figures have overshadowed their originals.

-On one occasion (in Asterix the Legionary) after the wreck the pirates were depicted in a scene similar to Théodore Géricault's Raft of the Medusa.
-In the English version of this scene, the captain also refers to an ancient Gaulish artist called "Jericho", an alternative spelling of the name Géricault.

 Such is the fear that the pirates have for the Gauls that, having unknowingly taken them aboard—Asterix and his companions boarded the ship in the night when it was too dark for either side to see the other properly, with the pirates only learning the truth when they sneaked into their guests' cabin to rob them—they fled their own ship in the middle of the night while the subjects of their fear were sound asleep (Asterix in Corsica).
+Additionally, an "honorable suicide-sinking" has sometimes occurred in several Asterix adventures (Asterix and Cleopatra and The Magic Carpet), when the pirates themselves sink their own ship before the Gauls can get to them, reasoning that that would be the eventual outcome and doing it themselves would spare them a punch-up.

-At other times, it is Asterix and Obelix who have boarded the pirates' vessel and captured booty, thus reversing their roles of hunter and prey.
-This has happened mainly in the quest for food in an empty ocean (Asterix in Spain).
-On another occasion, Asterix and Obelix take all the food on the ship, leaving the pirates with a single sausage for the Captain's birthday; the pirates decide to look on the bright side and note that their ship didn't sink (Asterix and the Great Crossing).
-It happened again (in Asterix and the Magic Carpet) with Asterix leaving a single coin for payment after Obelix threw all of their recently recovered treasure overboard while searching for food; the Captain told his depressed crew that it was better than nothing and that at least they still had the ship, but then their lookout proudly announced that he had upheld their honour and scuttled the ship himself.
-The other pirates were not impressed.
+At other times, it is Asterix and Obelix who board the pirates' vessel and capture booty, thus reversing their roles of hunter and prey.
+This has happened mainly in the quest for food in an empty ocean (Asterix in Spain and The Great Crossing).